A Video of completed project

-A hammer is impacted onto the stamp allowing the numbers to be imprinted into the brass.
+A hammer is impacted onto the stamp allowing the numbers to be imprinted into the brass evenly.

 The numbers are changed after each stamping.
 This picture shows the scale with all of the numbers imprinted.

-A fulcrum for the center of the scale/balance was cut from one inch round 303 stainless.
+A fulcrum for the center of the scale/balance is to be made from a one inch round 303 stainless disk.

 The fulcrum will be milled from this disk.

-A 1/4 inch slot was cut into one side of the disk so that it can slide over the 1/4 inch brass base of the scale.
+A 1/4 inch slot is cut into one side of the disk so that it can slide over the 1/4 inch brass base of the scale piece.
 A small hole was drilled and tapped that will allow for a set screw to hold the fulcrum in place.

 This is the partially completed fulcrum held in place on the scale with a brass set screw.